History of Mystic Seaport Museum

 In 1998, Mystic Seaport began construction of the freedom schooner Amistad–marking a major educational program centered on the re-creation of an historic vessel from the keel up.
 In 2000, the Museum published its 70th publication, America and the Sea: A Maritime History, described by Kirkus Reviews as “the definitive work on the subject.”
 And in the summer of 2000, the dramatic exhibit Voyages: Stories of America and the Sea opened to national acclaim.

-Now, Mystic Seaport is making the history of America’s relationship with the sea even more accessible to all-new audiences.
-As part of a $35 million renovation that includes new exhibit halls and reception areas, the Museum’s state-of-the-art Collections Research Center provides easy and convenient ways for scholars and researchers from around the world to access Mystic Seaport’s renowned archives, via the Internet and integrated databases.
+Now, Mystic Seaport Museum is making the history of America’s relationship with the sea even more accessible to all-new audiences.
+As part of a an extensive expansion plan that includes new exhibit halls and reception areas, the Museum’s state-of-the-art Collections Research Center provides easy and convenient ways for scholars and researchers from around the world to access Mystic Seaport Museum’s renowned archives, via the Internet and integrated databases.
 It’s just one of many ways this showcase of the past two centuries is preparing for the next one.